 - Mix everything really well.
 It’s important to really “get into it” with your hands and mix all the ingredients well.
 This process can take up to five minutes and ensures we end up incorporating everything evenly.

-Bonus Tip: If you don’t like frying, try baking them.
-Preheat your oven to 180 deg C and place the keftedes on lined baking tray (don’t flour them) and cook for 15-20 mins until browned all over
+- If you don’t like frying, try baking them or even grilling them.
+Preheat your oven to 180 deg C and place the keftedes on lined baking tray (don’t flour them) and cook for 15-20 mins until browned all over.

-👨🍳 Cooks Tip: Try dressing the keftedes with some ladolemono (Greek olive oil and lemon sauce) for something different.
+- 👨🍳 Cooks Tip: Try dressing them with some ladolemono (Greek olive oil and lemon sauce) for something different.

 Recipe FAQ's